What is ferragosto?

 Beasts of burden were given a day of rest as well, and even adorned with flowers.

-These traditions also managed to last through the centuries, as you can see if you attend the Palio of Siena on August 16.
+These traditions managed to last from Ancient Rome through the centuries, as you can see if you attend the Palio of Siena on August 16.

 When Augustus implemented the August 1 holiday, there were already several holidays in the month of August, mostly dedicated to the harvest and to fertility.

-So eventually, feriae Augusti became feriae Augustales, holidays that lasted the whole month.
+So eventually, feriae Augusti became feriae Augustales, holidays that lasted the whole month and are now firmly embedded in Italy's summer holiday season.

 From the early Middle Ages, Christianity took hold across the Roman Empire.